Severe Thunderstorm Warning issued for Broward, Miami-Dade by NWS - News Break

 Severe Thunderstorm Warning issued for Broward, Miami-Dade by NWS

-Effective: 2021-07-12 13:20:00 EDT Expires: 2021-07-12 14:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-12 12:14:00 EDT Expires: 2021-07-12 13:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 To report severe weather, contact your nearest law enforcement agency.
 They will send your report to the National Weather Service office in Miami.
 You can also share your report with NWS Miami on Facebook and Twitter.
-Target Area: Broward; Miami-Dade The National Weather Service in Miami has issued a * Severe Thunderstorm Warning for Northern Miami-Dade County in southeastern Florida Southern Broward County in southeastern Florida * Until 200 PM EDT. * At 120 PM EDT, a severe thunderstorm was located over Surfside, moving north at 15 mph.
+Target Area: Broward; Miami-Dade The National Weather Service in Miami has issued a * Severe Thunderstorm Warning for North central Miami-Dade County in southeastern Florida Southern Broward County in southeastern Florida * Until 100 PM EDT. * At 1214 PM EDT, a severe thunderstorm was located over Doral, or near Hialeah, moving northwest at 10 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Fort Lauderdale, Pembroke Pines, Hollywood, Miramar and Davie.
-HAIL...<.75IN WIND...60MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Doral, Hialeah Gardens, Medley and Pennsuco.
+TORNADO...POSSIBLE HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0